Strech/avrora/README.md

 schemas folder (see [configuration](#configuration) section) is available since [v0.12.0](https://github.com/Strech/avrora/releases/tag/v0.12.0).

-For instance if you configure Avrora schemas folder to be at `./priv/schemas` and you want to register a schema `io/confluent/Payment.avsc` then you can use this command
+For instance, if you configure Avrora schemas folder to be at `./priv/schemas` and you want to register a schema `io/confluent/Payment.avsc` then you can use this command